 Rocky Beginnings in Farm Country

 I’m the oldest child of four and my parents are recovering addicts.
-Up until I was nine, we lived in the height of their addiction.
-With three young siblings to take care of, I don’t remember a time in my life where I wasn’t in charge of leading somebody.
+Up until I was nine, we lived at the height of their addiction.
+With three young siblings to take care of, I don’t remember a time in my life when I wasn’t in charge of leading somebody.

 No thank you, I don’t want to be a teacher or nurse